click for more pictures

 at Boulder, U.S.A.
 He is the head of the Theoretical Computer Science group

 at Leiden Institute of Advanced Computer Science (LIACS), and the

 scientific director of Leiden Center for Natural Computing (LCNC).

-G. Rozenberg has published about 500 papers, 6 books, and is a
+G. Rozenberg has published over 500 papers, 6 books, and is a

 His editorial functions include: